kirik5/KVisma/readme.md

-This is my template for layout simple page
+This is example for company site